-To mark the significance of World Environment Day, alongside our 24 Licensed Bodies, the Society for the Environment has organised an expert led conference to take place on the day (5th June 2017).
-Titled ‘Innovation, Partnership and the Value of Nature’, this event is not only open to registered environmental professionals, but also welcomes interested parties, volunteers and aspiring environmental professionals to attend and contribute to discussions.
+To mark the significance of World Environment Day, alongside our 24 Licensed Bodies, the Society for the Environment organised an expert led conference to take place on the day (5th June 2017).
+Titled ‘Innovation, Partnership and the Value of Nature’, this event was not only open to registered environmental professionals, but also welcomed interested parties, volunteers and aspiring environmental professionals to attend and contribute to discussions.

-A series of specialist speakers will provide insight into their respective fields, highlighting how their work is contributing to the underlying principles of World Environment Day.
-Speaker subjects cover green cities, innovation and evidence based conservation in a post truth era, to name just a selection.
+A series of specialist speakers provided insight into their respective fields, highlighting how their work is contributing to the underlying principles of World Environment Day.
+Speaker subjects covered green cities, innovation and evidence based conservation in a 'post truth era', to name just a selection.

-In addition to a great line up of speakers, we are delighted to announce that Chief Executive Officer of Bristol Natural History Consortium (BNHC), Savita Custead, will be officially launching the 2017 ‘Festival of Nature’ during the conference.
+In addition to a great line up of speakers, we are delighted that Chief Executive Officer of Bristol Natural History Consortium (BNHC), Savita Custead, officially launched the 2017 ‘Festival of Nature’ during the conference.
 To find out more, please visit www.festivalofnature.org.uk or click here to read our press release about the launch.

 Join the Conversation

-Alongside the World Environment Day conference, we are also looking for each of our 24 licensed bodies to get involved and show how their environmental professionals are contributing to the promotion of sustainability and what they are doing to protect the environment.
-We are therefore asking environmental professionals – Chartered Environmentalists and Registered Environmental Technicians – to showcase just that.
-This can be done through a number of platforms in the run up to the 5th June 2017:
+Alongside the World Environment Day conference, we also called for each of our 24 Licensed Bodies to get involved and show how their environmental professionals are contributing to the promotion of sustainability and what they are doing to protect the environment.
+We therefore asked environmental professionals – Chartered Environmentalists and Registered Environmental Technicians – to showcase just that through blogs, articles, events and Tweets.

-We would like everyone to share their stories and provide a platform for discussion for environmental professionals across the sectors that our registrants cover.
-Therefore, when posting on Twitter, please use the hashtags #WorldEnvironmentDay and #EnvProfsWED, and tag @SocEnv_HQ into the post for us to share.
+We wanted everyone to share their stories and provide a platform for discussion for environmental professionals across the sectors that our registrants cover.
+Therefore, when posting on Twitter, the hashtags #WorldEnvironmentDay and #EnvProfsWED were used..

 Disclaimer: Use of the United Nations Environment Programme World Environment Day logo does not imply an endorsement by the United Nations Environment Programme of the user, its goods, services or activities, or the content of its website or linked sites or the accuracy of the information, opinions or statements provided therein.